isomerpages/mse-sggreenplan/_key-focus-areas/energy-reset.md

 To support the growth of electric vehicles (EVs), we will more than double our EV charging point target—from 28,000 to 60,000 by 2030. -->

 **Green Energy**
 - Our solar energy deployment will quadruple by 2025, including covering the rooftops of HDB blocks with solar panels.
-By 2030, solar energy deployed will be five times that of today, with at least 2 gigawatt-peak, capable of powering over 350,000 households a year.
+By 2030, solar energy deployed will be five times that of today, with at least 2 gigawatt-peak, capable of powering about 350,000 households a year.
 - Tap green energy sources from the ASEAN region and beyond, through electricity imports
 - Increase efficiency with each new generation of gas-fired power plants to reduce emissions (such as through adopting new, advanced, combined-cycle gas turbines)